XpiritBV/UnitTesting/tdd_katas/tdd_kata3.md

 # TDD Kata 3 - Tic-tac-toe Boundaries

+This kata is part of a series of exercises described in [TDD Kata - Tic-tac-toe](tdd_kata0.md).

-This document assumes the previous kata is completed: [TDD Kata 2 - Tic-tac-toe winners](tdd_kata2.md).
+This document assumes the previous kata is completed: [TDD Kata 2 - Tic-tac-toe Winning](tdd_kata2.md).

 ## Before you start